ToxicAven/HardwareIdentifier/README.md

 # HardwareIdentifier
  Java Program to generate a Hardware ID to Lock Software to Hardware, by taking Operating system Details and generating a Hash.

+ # YEAH, DON'T USE THIS.
+IT IS NOT GOOD AT ALL

  ## Instructions

  #### Download